• HOME

 Enjoy the Monterey Bay Aquarium (my forever favorite,) Cannery Row, scuba diving, whale watching, and more.

 It takes about two hours to drive from San Francisco to Monterey, whereas Monterey to Carmel takes only 10-12 minutes.
 Even if my visit is just to Carmel, I make a point to stop at Captain + Stoker, an excellent coffee shop in Monterey.
-I also love Alvarado Street Brewery.
-And, if you’re looking for a place to stay that’s inexpensive and right in the middle of the action, I recommend HI USA which has an excellent hostel a few blocks from Cannery Row.
+I also loved Alvarado Street Brewery.

 Golden hour and sunset at Bixby Bridge, a short drive from Carmel